Q: Please give me the pros & cons for

 gas log, gas fireplace logs, fire pit logs, fireplace gas logs, vent free gas

-fireplace logs, outdoor gas logs, gas log sets, fireplace gas log set, gas log
+fireplace logs, gas log sets, fireplace gas log set, gas log

 sets, fireplace gas log set, ventless gas fireplace logs, vent free gas log, gas